NtimaneKamohelo/alx-pre_course/0x01-git/README.md

-Update README file “my second commit”
+Update README file in the 0x01-git “my second commit”